apache/flink/docs/apis/table.md

 </dependency>
 {% endhighlight %}

-Note that the Table API is currently not part of the binary distribution.
-See linking with it for cluster execution [here]({{ site.baseurl }}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).
+*Note: The Table API is currently not part of the binary distribution.
+See linking with it for cluster execution [here]({{ site.baseurl }}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).*

 Registering Tables
 --------------------------------

 `TableEnvironment`s have an internal table catalog to which tables can be registered with a unique name.
 After registration, a table can be accessed from the `TableEnvironment` by its name.
-Tables can be registered in different ways.

-*Note that it is not required to register a `DataSet` or `DataStream` as a table in a `TableEnvironment` in order to process it with the Table API.*
+*Note: `DataSet`s or `DataStream`s can be directly converted into `Table`s without registering them in the `TableEnvironment`.*

 ### Register a DataSet